A ruck in rugby occurs when the ball is on the ground and opposing players compete for it.

 The bottom line in white shows the offside line that governs the teammates of the tackled player.
 The player in green to the right is in front of his team’s offside line.

 He mustn’t run horizontally from this position to join the ruck.
 This is a penalty infringement.

 Instead, the player must take a few steps backward to get behind the offside line.
 He can then join the ruck from an onside position.

 Hands In The Ruck Explained

-You may be wondering why this doesn’t apply to the two players in our picture above.
+You may be wondering why this doesn’t apply to the players in our earlier pictures.